 - Ask if the member has the needed equipment or other resources.
 If not, either get them or transfer the task to someone who does.

-- Ask the member where he or she is getting bogged down in the task’s process.
+- Ask the member where they are getting bogged down in the task’s process.
 If appropriate, help them modify solution-creation, prioritizing, or decision-making techniques from elsewhere in this section that can be adapted for use by an individual.

 - In team meetings, identify “grunt” jobs as they come up—jobs that are important but not fun or rewarding—and assign them in alphabetical order.
 That is, after Ashley takes one, Boris gets the next one, and so on.